Parth099/College-Notes/CompSci/CIS3605 - Introduction to Digital Forensics/Week 6 - Midterm/Draft_procedure_DNS_poisoning - Midterm Submission.md

 Moreover an investigator can check if this was an *isolated* incident by cleaning internal DNS caches

+Note: More savvy employees may report websites they use every day no longer having a 'locked' icon on them next to their name.
+This is due to the websites not having a certificate.
+This can be a result of tampering but it may happen for non-harmful reasons.
+Nonetheless, it is a good idea to validate the certificate by looking at which authority issued it and when.

 ## Detection
 The first step in detection is finding illegitimate DNS records.
 This means that one of the chains the DNS resolution process is infected.
 If a company owns their DNS servers they can check records to see if there are any records they did not place.
 If they do not they can see if the owner of the nameserver can help with the task.